 The community and grass-roots product manufacturers eventually encouraged the two co-founders to sell products with limited to no distribution but that everyone was reading about — early “cult favorites”.
 CurlMart became an e-commerce site that moved from a co-founder’s back bedroom to the thriving business it is today, a curated boutique where products are vetted and endorsed by community before hitting its shelves.

 NaturallyCurly grew beyond a v-bulletin board, adding community-generated product and stylist databases, articles, photos, eventually videos — even a Frizz Forecast that predicts a customized frizz forecast dependent upon hair type, location and weather.

 An earlier member of CurlTalk and 2013 author of Better Than Good Hair, Nikki Walton, separately created her NaturallyCurly-inspired natural hair blog, CurlyNikki, which became part of the TextureMedia family in 2010.

 In 2011, TextureTrends was born, annual market intelligence that truly leverages real people insights around hair care, attitudes, products and behaviors.
 It was the result of the dozens of questions we were fielding from brands about the what, why, how much and drivers to purchase for our community.
 I especially love TextureTrends because it is 160 pages of community feedback that we can share with our hair care brands and partners to create products our community wants, with ingredients they trust — and helps these brands understand where, why and how our community is influenced to buy.
 We truly are a community of experts and influencers.

 Our big decisions and organic growth stem from listening to our dynamic community, which has pushed above 2.7 million uniques in size this year.

-And there are hundreds of hair care brands and thousands of stylists out there specifically targeting this market -- the world of curls and texture.
+There are hundreds of hair care brands and thousands of stylists out there specifically targeting this market — the world of curls and texture.

 We talk internally about “engaging and empowering the beauty influencer” as our mission and role.